 Thank you for your interest in Ubuntoo.
 We’re excited that you’re here!
 To continue, you’ll need an account with us.

 Wasted is an autonomous project under CITIES Foundation, an Amsterdam-based non-profit that seeks to find solutions tailored to local needs using community engagement and active research.

-While waste segregation is high in most of Holland, Amsterdam with its high percentage of low income families was lagging behind country statistics in this area.
+While waste separation is high in most of Holland, Amsterdam with its high percentage of low income families was lagging behind country statistics in this area.

 The organization is currently working with 800 people.
 Participants can subscribe to the WASTED website by creating an account his household.
 After subscribing, each participant receive a Start-up Kit equipped with 12 WASTED trash bags, a poster about how the process works and all the information needed for separating the plastic, glass, paper and textile.
 Before disposing of the content of a bag to the nearest traditional recycling container, the participant:

 Scan the QR code on the recycling container, using the QR scanning application on its smartphone,